KaMI-tools-project/KaMi-lib/README.md

 |   P	|   remove punctuation (default list : !"#$%&'()*+, -./:;<=>?@[\]^_`{\|}~) |
 |   X	|   remove diacritics	|

-You can combine these options as follows :
+You can combine these options as follows:

 ```python
 k = Kami(